 This post may contain affiliate links.
 Please read our disclosure policy.

-Complement your broiled salmon and zucchini with a choice from our many single serving side dish recipes.
-Options like fluffy white rice, rich buttered noodles, or a simple green salad with homemade vinaigrette are perfect.
-For a full meal experience, add a slice of buttery cornbread.
+Pair your broiled salmon with any of our single serving sides like white rice, buttered noodles, or a simple green salad with homemade vinaigrette.
+For a heartier meal, add a slice of buttery cornbread.

-• Minimal Cleanup: Everything cooks together on a single sheet pan, making cleanup a breeze.
+• Minimal Cleanup: Everything cooks on one sheet pan.

 RELATED: 20 Single Serving Meatless Recipes